What are Hoist Slings?

 Bay Area Rigging Professionals

 Sheedy Drayage Co. is a historic company that has been in business since 1925.
-We have decades of rigging experience in the Bay Area.
-Whether it involves operating a crane, heavy rigging, shoring or requiring precise engineering solutions, you can bet Sheedy can do the job like no other—we’ve been doing this for a long time, after all.
+We have decades of rigging experience with various types of rigging slings in the Bay Area.
+Whether it involves operating a crane, heavy rigging, shoring, or requiring precise engineering solutions, you can bet Sheedy can do the job like no other—we’ve been doing this for a long time, after all.
 Visit our contact page to get in touch with the location of your choice so that you can have your rigging work done in a timely and diligent manner.